PaskLab/cardano-docker/README.md

 * Cabal version: 3.4

-* All containers running on host network, providing network isolation where possible will be part of future improvement.

 ### Building from source

 Since we need our binary to work on Aarch64 architecture, you'll need to build the node from the source files.
-I've wrote a Dockerfile that simplify the process.
+I've written a Dockerfile that simplify the process.

 First, you need to build all required images: